omarfaruqe/CSE3111/New Design.md

 # What is Double-Checked Locking Pattern?

 In software engineering , double-checked locking is a software design pattern used to reduce the overhead of acquiring a lock by first testing the locking criterion without actually acquiring the lock.
-Only if the locking criterion check indicates that locking is required does the actual locking logic proceed.
+Only and only if the locking criterion check identify that locking is needed does the actual locking logic accepted.

 # Why we need Double-Checked Locking Pattern?